Use of vaccines in sheep and cattle

 Responsible use of medicines

-The sheep and beef sectors are committed to monitoring the sales of vaccines within their targets.
+The sheep and cattle sectors are committed to monitoring the estimated uptake of vaccines to provide evidence of responsible medicine stewardship for the RUMA Target Task Force.

-• Aiming for a fall in respiratory disease cases and a year-on-year increase in uptake of vaccinations.
-It is difficult to distinguish the use of respiratory vaccinations in dairy and beef cattle from product sales data; therefore, this target relates to all bovine animals
+It is difficult to distinguish the use of respiratory vaccinations in dairy and beef cattle from product sales data; therefore, this target relates to all bovine animals.

 • To promote the responsible control of enzootic abortion by vaccination rather than by treatment with antibiotics; the uptake of enzootic abortion vaccine is being monitored